-The bear is a large carnivore, which habitates both territories with no settlements, (such as national parks), and also regions where people live and there is economic activity.
-Therefore MOEW is searching for a balance between the protection of the species and the development of the regions where it is found, aiming a balanced policy, which is to enable the species conservation and decreasing the conflicts with the people.
+The bear is a large carnivore, who lives in both territories with no settlements, (such as national parks), and regions where people live and there is economic activity.
+Therefore, MOEW is searching for a balance between the protection of the species and the development of the regions where it is found, aiming a balanced policy, which is to enable the species conservation and decreasing the conflicts with the people.

-Regulative mechanisms are envisaged when it makes throubles
+Regulative mechanisms are envisaged when it makes troubles